 This post contains affiliate links.
 Disclosure policy here.

 You can make as many Book Ornaments as you like.
 Just get enough paper and ornaments!

 - Scissors, paper cutter, or tag punch

 - Brown or Tea-Darkened ink pad

 - Small hole punch

-This project looks great with the pages from a vintage book (they are really cheap at thrift stores or garage sales).
-If you don’t want to tear up an old book, you could easily substitute scrapbook paper or newspaper.
+This project looks great with the pages from a vintage book (they are cheap at thrift stores or garage sales).
+If you don't want to tear up an old book, you could easily substitute scrapbook paper or newspaper.

 Tip: I used plastic ornaments because they are less delicate, but you can use either plastic or glass with beautiful results.

 STEP 1: Glitterize the Hanger

 Take your hanger out of the ornament.
-Place it on a work surface covered in newspaper or other protective surface.
-Paint it with Mod Podge and then sprinkle glitter over it making sure the surface is covered.
+Place it on a work surface covered in newspaper or another protective surface.
+Paint it with Mod Podge and then sprinkle glitter over it, making sure the surface is covered.
 Let dry.